sumeetkhatri/QuTIpy/docs/guide/quickstart.rst

 Installing QuTIpy
 -----------------
 To install QuTIpy, we strongly recommend using a scientific Python distribution.
-If you’re looking for the full instructions for installing NumPy on your operating system, see `Installing NumPy <./guide/installation.html>`_ .
+If you’re looking for the full instructions for installing QuTIpy on your operating system, see `Installing QuTIpy <./installation.html>`_ .

 If you already have Python, you can install QuTIpy with: